justinethier/cyclone/docs/api/cyclone/concurrent.md

 Cyclone deals with this problem using the concept of Shared Objects.
 A shared object is an object located in a segment of memory that is available for use by any thread.
 Note that concurrency primitives must still be used to safely coordinate access to these objects!

-The following types of objects are already shared:
+The following types of objects are always shared:

 - Concurrency primitives (mutex, conditional variable, atom).
-These object are always allocated on the heap since the intent is for multiple threads to use them for synchronization.
+These object are allocated on the heap since the intent is for multiple threads to use them for synchronization.

 - Fixnum integers and characters.
 These are immediates (IE, value types) so there is no object reference.

 - Booleans, bignums, symbols, and the EOF object.

+All other objects must be shared before they can be safely used by multiple threads.

 ### make-shared